oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 **Prerequiste**

-- [docker desktop](https://docs.docker.com/desktop/) is installed on your computer.
+- [Docker desktop](https://docs.docker.com/desktop/) is installed on your computer.
 - Basic understanding of docker and containers.
 - Basic Linux understanding will be helpful.